5l1v3r1/pragmash/COMMANDS.md

 If the command is given three arguments, it generates the ordered list of integers starting with the first argument going to the second argument, stepping by the third argument each time.
 For example, `range 10 5 -2` yields `10\n8\n6`.

-### shuffle
+### shuffle &lt;array&gt;

-This command takes an array and returns an array.
-The resulting array will be permuted in a random order.
+This takes an array and returns an array with the same elements in a random order.

-### sort
+### sort &lt;array&gt;

-This command takes an array and returns an array.
-The resulting array will be sorted alphabetically.
+This takes an array and returns an alphabetically sorted version.

-### sortnums
+### sortnums &lt;array&gt;

-This command takes an array of numbers and returns the sorted array.
+This takes an array of numbers and returns the sorted array.

-### subarr
+### subarr &lt;array&gt; &lt;start&gt; &lt;end&gt;

-This command takes a string and two indices.
-It returns a slice of an array.
+This takes an array and two indices.
+It returns a portion of the original array.

+Examples:

-For example, `subarr (arr a b c) 1 3` returns the array equivalent to `arr b c`.
+ * `subarr (arr a b c) 1 3` yields "b\nc"
+ * `subarr (arr a b c) 0 2` yields "a\nb"

-### sum
+### sum \[arrays...\]

-This command takes zero or more arrays of numbers and returns the sum of all the numbers.
+This takes zero or more arrays of numbers and returns the sum of all the numbers.

 # Filesystem

-### exists
+### exists &lt;path&gt;

-This returns a boolean expression indicating whether or not a file exists.
-It may throw an error if it does not have permissions to check or if some other error occurs.
+This returns "true" if a file exists or "" if it does not.
+It may throw an exception if the file is inaccessible.

-### filetype
+### filetype &lt;path&gt;

 This returns the type of a named file.
 This can be "file", "dir", "link", or "other".
+This will throw an exception if the file's type cannot be determined or if it does not exist.

-### glob
+### glob \[globs...\]

-This command takes any number of arguments and "globs" files by those names.
+This takes any number of arguments and "globs" files by those names.

 For example, if my current directory includes the files "foo" "bar" and "foobar", `glob foo*`, it would return the array equivalent to `arr foo foobar`.

-### mkdir
+### mkdir &lt;dir&gt;

-This command creates a directory at a given path.
+This creates a directory at a given path.
 This will not create intermediate directories.
+This may return an exception if the directory cannot be created.

-### path
+### path \[comps...\]

-This command takens any number of string arguments and joins them as path components.
+This takes any number of string arguments and joins them as path components.

-### rm
+### rm &lt;path&gt;

 This deletes a file or an empty directory.
+This will throw an exception if the file or directory cannot be deleted.

-### rmall
+### rmall &lt;path&gt;

 This deletes a file or directory recursively.
+This will throw an exception if the file or directory cannot be deleted.

-### touch
+### touch \[path...\]

 This creates one or more files or updates their timestamps to the current time.
+This will throw an exception if the file's timestamp cannot be changed or if the file cannot be created.

 # Math

-### abs
+### abs &lt;number&gt;

 This takes the absolute value of its numerical argument.

+Examples:

-For example, `abs -2` yields `2`.
+ * `abs -2` yields "2"
+ * `abs 2` yields "2"

+### acos &lt;number&gt;

+This returns the inverse cosine of a value.
+This will throw an exception if the number is less than -1 or greater than 1.

+### asin &lt;number&gt;

+This returns the inverse sine of a value.
+This will throw an exception if the number is less than -1 or greater than 1.

+### atan &lt;number&gt;

+This returns the inverse tangent of a value.

+### atan2 &lt;y&gt; &lt;x&gt;

+This returns the inverse tangent using an x and y coordinate.

-### ceil
+### ceil &lt;number&gt;

-This returns the greatest integer which is less than or equal to a floating-point number.
+This returns the greatest integer which is less than or equal to a given floating-point number.

-### cos
+### cos &lt;angle&gt;

 This computes the cosine of an angle in radians.

-### exp
+### exp \[exponent\]

-This takes an argument x and computes e^x.
-If no arguments are given, this returns the value of e.
+This takes an argument x and computes e^x where e is Euler's constant.
+If no arguments are given, this returns the value of Euler's constant.

-### factorial
+### factorial &lt;number&gt;

 This takes a number and returns its factorial.
-If the number is not a positive integer, this uses the Gamma function to compute a fractional answer.
+If the number is not a positive integer, this uses the [Gamma function](http://en.wikipedia.org/wiki/Gamma_function) to compute a fractional answer.

-### floor
+### floor &lt;number&gt;

-This returns the lowest integer which is greater than or equal to a floating-point number.
+This returns the lowest integer which is greater than or equal to a given floating-point number.

-### log
+### log \[base\] &lt;number&gt;

 This computes a logarithm.
-If you supply one argument, this computes log base 10 of the argument.
+If you supply one argument, this computes log base 10 of its argument.
 If there are two arguments, the first argument is treated as the base.
 If either argument is invalid, this will throw an exception.

 ### pi